SimonLucas/ntbea/README.md

 ## Aims

 NTBEA was developed to handle noisy optimisation problems in a sample-efficient way.
-The algorithm analyses the contribution of each individual parameter values, together with combinations of parameter values.
+The algorithm analyses the contribution of each individual parameter value, together with combinations of parameter values.
 Each combination is referred to as an N-Tuple.
 Typically we model each parameter individually (the 1-Tuples), then each pair (2-Tuples), sometimes the 3-Tuples and nearly always the single N-Tuple (where the search space is N-dimensional).